tlemenestrel/SWE_Scientific_Projects/README.md

 Add a list of the projects

-## DNA Sequencing
+## Genome Processing

-This project is a Python algorithm that is able to generate DNA references and compute the alignments of given DNA squences with the generated reference.
-This allows to identify regions of similarity that may be a consequence of evolutionary relationships between the sequences.
-The code generates an output file that contains the index of the matches of each sequence with the reference.
-Also, it outputs the percentage of how many matches each sequence has (i.e. if a sequence matche once, twice or does not match the reference) and the computing time.
+**Genome Processing** is a Python software to generate _DNA references_ and compute the alignments of given DNA sequences with the _generated reference_.
+This allows to identify **regions of similarity** that may be a consequence of _evolutionary relationships_ between the sequences.

+The code generates an **output file** that contains the index of the _matches of each sequence with the reference_ and the _percentage of how many matches each sequence has_ (i.e. if a sequence matche once, twice or does not match the reference) and the _computing time_.

 <img src="https://github.com/tlemenestrel/swe_scientific_projects/blob/master/genome_processing/images/dna.jpg" width="500">